Mohitjangra2196/Mohitjangra2196/README.md

 - 👋 Hi, I’m @Mohitjangra2196
 - 👀 I’m interested in learning new technologies.
-- 🌱 I’m currently learning DEVOPS
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me INSTAGRAM - (https://www.instagram.com/mohitjangra2196/)